sidwellr/schotter/schotter2.md

 }
 ```

 The ```capture_frame()``` function will capture the next frame just before it is drawn to the window and save it in a file.
 The ```app.exe_name()``` function returns the name of the executable that is currently running, which is "schotter2" now, but using this function means we don't need to change this line when we move on to "schotter3" and "schotter4".
+(We also used this function earlier to set the window title.)

 Now we can add controls to fine tune the appearance of the result.
 There are lots of things we could do!
 We'll just make the arrow keys control how much the squares are displaced and rotated.

-To do this, we need two more variables in the model, additional factors for the displacement and rotation:
+To do this, we need two more variables in the model to hold adjustment factors for the displacement and rotation:

 ```
 struct Model {